sqlxpert/stay-stopped-aws-rds-aurora/README.md

   [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#USER_Events.Messages.cluster)
   (Aurora).
   You do not need to set any opt-in or opt-out tags.
-As long as _you_, rather than _AWS_, started your database, this tool will not try to stop it.
+As long as _you_, rather than _AWS_, started your database, this tool will not stop it.

 - Stopping stuff is inherently idempotent: keep trying until it is stopped!
   Some well-intentioned Step Function solutions introduce an intermittent bug (a
   [race condition](https://en.wikipedia.org/wiki/Race_condition))
   by checking whether a database is ready _before_ trying to stop it.
-This tool intercepts temporary errors and keeps trying every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.
+This tool tries every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.

 - It's not enough to call `stop_db_instance` or `stop_db_cluster` and hope for the best.
 Unlike the typical "Hello, world!"-level AWS Lambda functions